-&lt;sup>63 Energy Information Administration, 2019, Annual Energy Outlook 2019 with Projections to 2050, U.S. Department of Energy, January 2019.
+64 Energy Information Administration, 2019, Annual Energy Outlook 2019 with Projections to 2050, U.S. Department of Energy, January 2019.

-&lt;sup>64 Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Consumer prices up 9.1% over the year ended June 2022, largest increase in 40 years at events per year.
-The Pacific Northwest is not only experiencing an increased frequency and severity of extreme weather events but also long-term climatic changes.
-These long-term changes include:
+65 Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Consumer prices up 9.1% over the year ended June 2022, largest increase in 40 years at

 - Increased average annual day and nighttime temperatures.
-If greenhouse gas (GHG) emissions continue at the current rate, temperatures in Oregon are projected to rise approximately 5°F by the 2050s and 8.2°F by the 2080s.
-These higher overall temperatures can have consequences, including increased mortality rates, the spread of diseases, and the forced migration of plants and animals as ecosystems undergo changes.
+If greenhouse gas (GHG) emissions continue at the current rate, temperatures in Oregon are projected to rise approximately 5°F by the 2050s and 8.2°F by the 2080s.70 These higher overall temperatures can have consequences, including increased mortality rates, the spread of diseases, and the forced migration of plants and animals as ecosystems undergo changes.
 Vegetation may become stressed and die, leading to an accumulation of fuel loads that heighten the risk of wildfires.
 Some areas that were once forestlands are transitioning into shrublands after being affected by forest fires. - Reduced snowpack and increased drought conditions.
-As temperatures increase, snowpack is anticipated to decrease, reducing stream levels and water availability in the summer months.
-Drought conditions can reduce surface water availability, reduce hydropower generation, and reduce recreational activities. - Increased risk of high heat events.
+As temperatures increase, snowpack is anticipated to decrease, reducing stream levels and water availability in the summer months.71 Drought conditions can reduce surface water availability, reduce hydropower generation, and reduce recreational activities.72 - Increased risk of high heat events.
 Climate change increases the likelihood of experiencing high heat events like the June 2021 extreme heat wave that resulted in temperatures ranging from 110°F to 120°F in Oregon and Washington.
-This heat event caused approximately 159 deaths in Washington and more than 100 deaths in Oregon. - Increased risk of wildfire.
+This heat event caused approximately 159 deaths in Washington and more than 100 deaths in Oregon.^{73, 74} - Increased risk of wildfire.
 Changing precipitation patterns and drought conditions are increasing fuel loads in wildland areas, increasing the risk of wildfires throughout the Pacific Northwest.
 Wildfire intensity, duration, and size has increased. - More days of poor air quality from wildfire smoke.
-In 2021, people in Deschutes County, Klamath County, and Jackson County experienced 83 verview,376%20events%20exceeds%20%242.655%20trillion.
+In 2021, people in Deschutes County, Klamath County, and Jackson County experienced 83 days of air quality at or above unhealthy levels for sensitive groups due to wildfire smoke.75 - More floods and atmospheric rivers.
+The University of Washington's Climate Impact Group forecasts that the Pacific Northwest will experience slightly more precipitation in the fall, winter, and spring and less in the